GXYM/TextPMs/README.md

 ![](https://github.com/GXYM/TextPMs/blob/master/vis/framework.png)

 NOTE: This paper and project were completed in January 2020 and accepted by PAMI in May 2022.

+## NEWS
+2022.06.24 0ur new work at [https://github.com/GXYM/TextBPN-Plus-Plus](https://github.com/GXYM/TextBPN-Plus-Plus).
-NEWS: We updated the Google cloud links so that it can be downloaded without permission.
+2022.6.06 We updated the Google cloud links so that it can be downloaded without permission.

 ## Prerequisites
   python 3.7;